SEM329 - Materials Selection and Performance

 Campus: 2 x 1 hour classes per week, 1 x 1 hour seminar per week.
 Students must attend and participate in compulsory activities for this unit at scheduled sessions on multiple days during the trimester.

 Cloud (online): Learning experiences are via CloudDeakin .
-Students must attend and participate in mandatory activities at the Geelong Waurn Ponds Campus on the particular scheduled day during Week 8.
+Students must attend and participate in mandatory activities at the Geelong Waurn Ponds Campus on the particular scheduled day during the trimester intensive week.

 Topics to be addressed in this unit include: